RakeshG1/DataScienceHub/MachineLearning/StateSpace/README.md

 SSMs help estimate hidden true states (e.g., car position) from noisy observations, making them crucial in control systems, robotics, and financial modeling.

+>Note: State Space Models use a formula for state transitions, and Kalman Filters are used to smooth and refine the estimate of expected future movements, handling noise for a more accurate prediction.

 Use cases include:

 - `Self-driving cars`: Tracking vehicles and pedestrians.